Associate Professor, Pre-Law Advisor, and Department Chair

 Associate Professor, Undergraduate Coordinator

-Dr. Green’s research and teaching interests include congressional politics, U.S. elections, political leadership, and American political development.
-He is the author of The Speaker of the House: A Study of Leadership (2010, Yale University Press), and his research has appeared in a number of journals, including American Politics Research, Electoral Studies, Legislative Studies Quarterly, PS: Political Science & Politics, Political Research Quarterly, and Polity.
+Dr. Green’s research and teaching interests include congressional politics, U.S. elections, political leadership, the city of Washington, D.C., and American political development.
+He is the author of The Speaker of the House: A Study of Leadership (2010, Yale University Press) and coauthor of Washington 101: An Introduction to the Nation's Capital (2014, Palgrave Macmillan).
+His research has also appeared in a number of journals, including American Politics Research, Electoral Studies, Legislative Studies Quarterly, PS: Political Science & Politics, Political Research Quarterly, and Polity.
 He is a fellow at CUA’s Institute for Policy Research and Catholic Studies and was a Brookings Institution Research Fellow in 2002-3.

 Contact via e-mail